tannoah0586/Wordle_Game/readme.md

    guess is stored into array called guesses

 4. Handle handleEnterPress
-      Loop through the words: Compare each character in currentWord with targetWord.
-      Check for exact matches: If characters match and are in the same position, mark them (e.g., change the div color to green).
+      Loop through the words: Compare each character in currentWord with targetWord.  (done) Check for exact matches: If characters match and are in the same position, mark them (e.g., change the div color to green). (done)
-      Check for partial matches: If characters match but are in different positions, mark them differently (e.g., change the div color to yellow).
+      Check for partial matches: If characters match but are in different positions, mark them differently (e.g., change the div color to yellow). (done)
-      Update the board: Use your render function to update the board with the new colors.
+      Update the board: Use your render function to update the board with the new colors. (done) when enter keydown is activated, row 1 is locked and player focuses on row 2, game repeats

 5. Compare the player choice to the computer choice, and check for a winner